To tone, or not to tone? That is the question.

 Hamlet was onto something. 😜

-Toner is arguably one of the least understood (and probably one of the least properly used) products in skincare.
-When, in fact, toner is a secret skincare weapon.
+Toner is arguably one of the least understood (and underrated!) products in skincare.
+In fact, toner is a secret skincare weapon.

 MYTH: Toners are all drying astringents.